An independent journal of theology

 1. The Gospel of Jesus Christ—

-We believe that the Gospel is the good news that the Lord Jesus Christ has died for the sins of the world!
+We believe that the Gospel is the good news that the Lord Jesus Christ has suffered and died for the sins of the world!

 Active obedience — The Law of God requires of all perfect obedience to all of its holy commandments, and absolute holiness and sinlessness of life.
 This perfect righteousness Jesus performed for us as the sinless Second Adam.